Randwick: Sport and recreation

+In the NRL Randwick has been represented by the Sydney Roosters since the formation of the league and the original articles of association in 1908.
+Despite some junior league teams being shifted over time, at representative level the suburb is still classified as being represented by the Sydney Roosters.

 Just 6 kilometres east of Sydney's CBD, the City of Randwick, once known as the 'Sports Coast' is home to some 29 km of coastline, 10 beaches and bays and many major recreation facilities.
 Randwick City is one of the most visited tourist areas outside central Sydney, attracting some 13 million visits each year.
 The city is home to the Coastal Walkway, Randwick Racecourse, Coogee and Maroubra Beaches, Botany Bay National Park, Centennial Parklands (which includes Queens Park and Moore Park), several top class golf courses and major institutions including the University of New South Wales and the Prince of Wales Hospitals.

 A number of well-known sporting teams represent the local area.
 Since 1882 the Randwick District Rugby Union Football Club nicknamed the 'Galloping Greens' or 'The Wicks' have represented the district in the Sydney premier grade rugby competition, the 'Shute Shield' and play their home games at the picturesque Coogee Oval.
 The local cricket team Randwick Petersham Cricket Club plays in the Sydney Grade Cricket domestic competition and was formed through a merger between Randwick and Petersham Cricket Clubs.

-Randwick is represented in the National Rugby League by the Sydney Roosters, formally the Eastern Suburbs District Rugby League Football Club.
-Junior rugby league teams include the Clovelly Crocodiles, the Coogee Dolphins and Coogee Randwick Wombats.